CodeInvers3/PPPwn_ow/README.md

 The screenshots show the necessary settings to enable the local network connection.

+In the firewall, you will find the option.
 ![In the firewall, you will find the option](https://raw.githubusercontent.com/CodeInvers3/PPPwn_ow/refs/heads/main/captures/203007.png)
+In WAN input zones, it should be set to 'reject' by default
 ![In WAN input zones, it should be set to 'reject' by default](https://raw.githubusercontent.com/CodeInvers3/PPPwn_ow/refs/heads/main/captures/203047.png)
+Select 'accept' for input, and you will be able to access it from the local network.
 ![Select 'accept' for input, and you will be able to access it from the local network](https://raw.githubusercontent.com/CodeInvers3/PPPwn_ow/refs/heads/main/captures/203056.png)
+In the Port Forwarding tabs, you can find out the local IP of the device or check it from the main modem.
 ![In the Port Forwarding tabs, you can find out the local IP of the device or check it from the main modem](https://raw.githubusercontent.com/CodeInvers3/PPPwn_ow/refs/heads/main/captures/203525.png)

 PPPwn from https://github.com/xfangfang/PPPwn_cpp